journey-js/journey/dev-setup.md

 In other words, we want to use ES6 features and they must be just as easy to develop with as if we were using ES5.

+But what about debugging?
+If we were to debug the transpiled ES5 code in the browser, there would be a major difference between our original source code and generated code.
+Stepping over code in the debugger won't correspond to our source code.

+Fear not, [SourceMaps]() to the rescue.
+SourceMaps are text files that informs browsers how to convert the compiled ES5 code *back* to it's original ES6 source.
+So when you open a debugger in the browser, the code you step through will be exactly the same as the code in your */src* folder, each ES6 modules as a separate script.

+Yay!
+You can have your cake and eat it.
+Can you gimme a "Oh Yeah"?

 ## The Solution
+Let's get down to business.

 We need to convert (transpile) the ES6 features into ES5 features that browsers understand.

 We will use [Rollup]() to convert the ES6 Modules into ES5 code.
 Rollup has a couple output format options available, including [IIFE]() and [AMD]().
 IIFE is what we will setup here, because it is self contained (it does not need an library like [RequireJS]() to run) but you can use AMD if you want.